top of page

 Keeping them Safe: Critical Wandering and Elopement

-When disease processes result in cognitive impairment, several regions of the brain and their associated functions are impacted.
-Functions important to the discussion of critical wandering include:
+When disease processes result in cognitive impairment, several brain regions and their associated functions are affected.
+Functions essential to the discussion of critical wandering and elopement include:

-Impairment in these functional areas not only complicate activities of daily living (ADLs), they set the stage for changing emotional states from withdrawal and depression to frustration and rage.
-In combination, the impairment and resulting emotions can drive behaviors such as pacing, repetitive movements, routine walking patterns, and other compulsive behaviors.
+Impairment in these functional areas not only complicates activities of daily living (ADLs), they sets the stage for changing emotional states from withdrawal and depression to frustration and rage.
+In combination, the impairment and resulting emotions can drive behaviors such as pacing, repetitive movements, and routine walking patterns, as well as other compulsive behaviors.

 Because caregivers often find their loved one with Dementia before negative outcomes occur, most critical wandering events go unreported.
 Those that are reported are generally not consolidated into a central data repository for analysis.
-Most statistics are scattered throughout thousands of local police departments across the county.
-Understanding the scope and outcomes of critical wandering is even more difficult since when deaths do occur, they are attributed to the specific cause of death – e.g. hypothermia – rather than the elopement preceding the cold exposure.
+Most statistics are scattered across thousands of local police departments nationwide.
+Understanding the scope and outcomes of critical wandering is even more difficult since when deaths do occur, they are attributed to the specific cause of death – e.g., hypothermia – rather than the elopement preceding the cold exposure.

-Given these limitations, we examined academic research, the FBI’s missing persons database, and several state Silver Alert statistics.
+Given these limitations, we examined academic research, the FBI’s missing persons database, and statistics from several states' Silver Alert programs.
 We project that each year in the United States 198,000 critical wandering events involving persons living with Dementia.

-When a loved one with Dementia goes missing, the trauma from anxiety, fear, regret, and remorse, can emotionally scar a caregiver.
+When a loved one with Dementia goes missing, the trauma from anxiety, fear, regret, and remorse can emotionally scar a caregiver.
 This can be a tragic event for people living with Dementia and those who love them.
-Part of the solution is to understand why they are driven to leave, how to lessen that behavior, and be prepared for the unfortunate situation should an elopement take place.
+Part of the solution is to understand why they are driven to leave, how to mitigate that behavior, and be prepared for the unfortunate situation should an elopement occur.

-The Dementia Society offers a no-cost medical ID and online profile to people at risk for critical wandering- Operation KeepSafeiD™.
-We highlight the problem of elopement alongside tools like the KeepSafeiD™, for preventing and mitigating negative outcomes of such events.
-We hope you’ll learn and share the information with enthusiasm and urgency similar to that with which we deliver it to you.
+The Dementia Society offers a no-cost medical ID and online profile to individuals at risk for critical wandering - Operation KeepSafe iD®.
+We highlight the problem of elopement, alongside tools like the KeepSafe iD, for preventing and mitigating the adverse outcomes of such events.
+We hope you’ll learn and share the information with enthusiasm and urgency, similar to the way we deliver it to you.

 1 Gina Petonito, et al. January 2012.
 Programs to Locate Missing and Critically Wandering Elders: A Critical Review and a Call for Multiphasic Evaluation.
 The Gerontologist Vol. 53, No. 1, 17-25.
 Accessed from: https://academic.oup.com/gerontologist/article/53/1/17/614737